petretiandrea/home-assistant-tapo-p100/README.md

 # How to install

-## Simplest and recomended way

 This integration is part of HACS store, so you don't need anymore to add this repository as a custom repository.
 You can find it directly on HACS Store: search for `tapo` and you will find `Tapo Controller`. (**HACS >= 1.6.0 is required**)

-## Old way as a custom repository (not recomended, but use if you want to use beta versions)

-1. Install from HACS, add this repository as custom repository
-2. Search into HACS store the tapo integration and install
-3. Full restart of home assistant is recomended

 This video show installation steps:

 [![Install Steps](http://img.youtube.com/vi/KSYldphgE5A/0.jpg)](https://youtu.be/KSYldphgE5A)

-## "Manual" way

-1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
-2. If you do not have a `custom_components` directory (folder) there, you need to create it.
-3. In the `custom_components` directory (folder) create a new folder called `tapo`.
-4. Download _all_ the files from the `custom_components/tapo/` directory (folder) in this repository.
-5. Place the files you downloaded in the new directory (folder) you created.
-6. Restart Home Assistant
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "tapo"

 # How to add a Tapo device (after installing the integration)